datu0615/KAIST_Dataset_Processing/README.md

 Dataset download can be downloaded through the KAIST dataset download provided below.
 The pre-processing contents are as follows.
 1. In the class sanitized in annotation, there is a class called "person?" and that part is removed.
 2. If there is no announcement, remove the image.
+3. Change the file name to {set_name}_{v_name}_{filename} format for the image and the announcement file
-3. Code for conversion to the yolo format is provided.
+4. Code for conversion to the yolo format is provided.
 Thank you to those who created and provided the dataset.

 ## Introduction